tobinus/OTD-semantic-framework/README.md

 # OTD-semantic-framework
-Ontology Based Semantic Framework for Open Transport Data
+Ontology Based Semantic Search for Open Transport Data

-This repository contains source-code and stubs of code used in the development of the prototype OTD-semantic-framework.
+This repository contains source-code and stubs of code used in the development of the prototype **DataOntoSearch**.
 Its purpose is to help developers find the datasets they want to use, by not requiring them to use the exact same words in their search queries as those used by the dataset publishers.